Capillary/ecom-api-document/source/includes/_product.md

 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant productid* | int | Product id for which you want to see a specific comment postId* | string | Unique post id of the comment you want to fetch
+merchantId* | string | Unique GUID of the merchant productid* | int | Product id for which you want to see a specific comment postId* | string | Specify the unique post id generated for the actual review (root comment)

 <aside class="notice"> All parameters marked by * are mandatory. </aside>